During an ordinary physical five or six years ago, my doctor noticed I had a hernia – you know, uh, down there.

 There are various types of hernias.
 Mine was inguinal, which according to a Google search is among the most common.
 The inner groin, if you’re curious.
 Nationwide about eight hundred thousand of these are fixed each year, and something like ninety percent involve a synthetic material called mesh.
 As I understand it, mesh is a kind of thin fabric used to reinforce the abdominal wall and is associated with a lower rate of hernia reoccurrence.

-Interestingly, the surgeon did not use the word “mesh” during our initial consult.
+Interestingly, during our initial consult, the surgeon did not use the word “mesh.”
 The surgery would be laparoscopic, he explained.
 Robotic.
 He sketched it out on a piece of paper and drew a rectangle representing the stuff he’d use to reinforce the repair.

 Only after I got home and Googled it did I realize that what he was talking about was mesh.
 I’d heard of it.
-“Almost every mesh is made, at its base, of polypropylene,” an ambulence-chasing lawyer's website advised.
+“Almost every mesh is made, at its base, of polypropylene,” according to an ambulance-chasing lawyer's website.
 Polypropylene is a petroleum-based plastic.
 Same stuff disposable water bottles are made of.
 The potential for nasty side effects is high.
 It can stiffen and harden in the body.

 So I called the surgeon’s office and spoke with him again the next day, explaining my newfound reservation to having that shit put in me.